Master of Engineering Practice

 Candidates for the programme must:

-- Have completed a relevant 3 or 4 year undergraduate qualification in a related discipline with at least a B grade average across the final year papers and
+- Have completed a relevant 4 year undergraduate qualification in a related discipline with at least a B grade average across the final year papers and

 - Satisfy the prerequisites for graduate study in the subject(s) being presented for the degree.

 If an applicant has professional engineering experience, they may be admitted to the programme at the discretion of the University of Waikato’s Academic Board.

 Please refer to the relevant regulations in the University of Waikato Calendar for official details of admission and degree requirements, available subjects, honours eligibility and more.

 Selected scholarships for MEngPrac students.

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.